 All students must complete three years of math, including two advanced courses in math.
-Two advanced courses will be defined as Math 1, Math 2, Math 2B, Math 3, Trig/Pre-Calculus, Calculus, Statistics or Computer Science.
+Two advanced courses will be defined as Math 1, Math 2, Math 2B, Math 3, Financial Literacy, AP Pre-Calculus, Calculus, Statistics or Computer Science.

-Students who have not passed Math 3 must take a fourth year of mathematics.
-Students who achieve "Standard Met" or "Standard Exceeded" on the California Assessment for Student Performance and Progress (CAASPP) are not required to take a fourth year of mathematics.
+Students who have not passed Math 3 or Financial Literacy, or achieved "Standard Met" or "Standard Exceeded" on the California Assessment for Student Performance and Progress (CAASPP) must take a fourth year of mathematics.